 Note 2: Only applies for outputs that have the same signal format, VDDO voltage, drive strength and load/termination.
-Also, this skew spec doesn't apply to OCxN when an output pair is configured with OCxCR3NEGLSD=1; in this configuration OCxN lags OCxP by up to 1ns.
+Also, this skew spec doesn't apply to OCxN when an output pair is configured with OCxCR3NEGLSD=1; in this configuration OCxN lags OCxP by up to 1 ps

-Note 3: Differential outputs with $100\Omega$ differential termination (LVDS, LVPECL, Programmable Differential).
+Note 3: Measured at 125MHz.
+Differential outputs with 100Ω differential termination (LVDS, LVPECL, Programmable Differential).

-Note 4: CMOS/HSTL outputs, 5pF load.
+Note 4: Measured at 125MHz.
+CMOS/HSTL outputs, 5pF load.